Gevrey regularity solution for initial data in Triebel-Lizorkin-Lorentz spaces via single norm defined by nonlinearity of frequency: Preliminaries

 \section{Preliminaries}

-In this section, we introduce some preliminary knowledge relative to wavelets, Triebel-Lizorkin-Lorentz spaces which can describe the size of the set of the large value points and the work space ${ ^{m'}_{m} \dot{F}}^{\frac{n}{p}-1, q}_{p, r}$ defined by single norm.
-Further, we present some basic inequalities.
+In this section, we introduce some preliminary knowledge relative to Triebel-Lizorkin-Lorentz spaces, wavelets and the work space ${ ^{m'}_{m} \dot{F}}^{\frac{n}{p}-1, q}_{p, r}$ defined by single norm.
+At the end of this section, we present some basic inequalities.